 Board members are chosen on the basis of their background to ensure that they can understand all issues related to the organisation’s values, operations and management.
 They are also chosen on the basis of geographical balance to ensure ADI truly represents the global voice on dementia.
 Board members also represent ADI whenever necessary.
 The Board has committees including the Finance and Risk Committee and the Membership Committee, which discuss issues between Board meetings and make recommendations back to the Board.

 ADI’s Medical and Scientific Advisory Panel (MSAP) serves to provide expert advice and guidance on scientific and medical matters whenever necessary.
 The panel members are chosen on the basis of their area of expertise as well as geographical provenance to guarantee ADI represents global concerns.
 The Executive Committee in particular works on a day to day basis with the CEO and ADI’s Executive team and they also represent ADI whenever required.

 The Honorary President of ADI is Princess Yasmin Aga Khan, who cared for her mother Rita Hayworth, who lived with Alzheimer’s disease.

 - Mr Brian Moss, Australia

 Global ambassadors of ADI are individuals of global renown who have performed exceptional services to the cause of Alzheimer’s and dementia.

-ADI is proud to have Luis Guillermo Solís Rivera, Former President of Costa Rica, Queen Sofia of Spain and Queen Silvia of Sweden as Global Ambassadors.
+ADI is proud to have Luis Guillermo Solís Rivera, Former President of Costa Rica, Queen Sofia of Spain, Queen Silvia of Sweden and Princess Muna Al Hussein of Jordan as Global Ambassadors.